Acronyms

 - Ziac® (bisoprolol + HCTZ)

-- Beta-1 receptors - located mainly in the heart.
-Blocking beta-1 receptors decreases heart rate, cardiac output, contractility, and cardiac oxygen demand.
+- Beta-1 receptors - located mainly in the heart, where stimulation increases heart rate, cardiac output, contractility, and oxygen demand.

-- Beta-2 receptors - located on smooth muscle in the lungs, blood vessels, and other organs.
-Blocking beta-2 receptors inhibits smooth muscle dilation (relaxation).
+- Beta-2 receptors - located on smooth muscle in the lungs, blood vessels, and other organs, where stimulation promotes dilation and relaxation.

 - Atenolol (Tenormin®)